iterative/dvc.org/content/docs/command-reference/plots/show.md

 [certain data](/doc/command-reference/plots#supported-file-formats) such as loss functions, AUC curves, confusion matrices, etc.

-All plots defined in `dvc.yaml` are used by default, but specific plots files can be specified as `targets` (note that targets don't necessarily have to be defined in `dvc.yaml`).
+All plots defined in `dvc.yaml` are used by default, but specific plots files or [top-level plots] id's can be specified as `targets` (note that target files don't necessarily have to be defined in `dvc.yaml`).

+[top-level plots]: /doc/command-reference/plots#top-level-plot-definitions

 The plot style can be customized with
 [plot templates](/doc/command-reference/plots#plot-templates), using the